EOCA'S CRITERIA FOR FUNDING AND SCORING SYSTEM:

 1. Conservation measures addressing specific issues and root causes (5 points)

 What are the identified threats to the species / habitat / ecosystem?
 What are the impacts of these threats?
 How are these threats going to be eliminated, alleviated or better managed?
 How will the habitat / ecosystem be protected, enhanced or restored?
-How will the project assess the desired outcomes of the project?
+How will the project deliver the desired outcomes?
 How will the experience for the local community, the visitors and the habitat be enhanced in the long term?

 2. Involvement / engagement of local people (5 points)